Maxymillion/asana-sync-plugin/README.md

 Install the [Front Matter Title](https://github.com/Snezhig/obsidian-front-matter-title) plugin for the best experience.

 ### Helpfull Tips
-If you're using [Filename Heading Sync](https://github.com/dvcrn/obsidian-filename-heading-sync), you can add a blacklist with the following RegEx: `.*\.asana\.md`.
+If you're using [Filename Heading Sync](https://github.com/dvcrn/obsidian-filename-heading-sync), it would be wise to add the following RegEx: `.*\.asna\.md` to the blacklist.

 ### Credits
 The [sample plugin (by Obsidian)](https://github.com/obsidianmd/obsidian-sample-plugin) was used as the basis for this project